Department Head: John T. Wen

 The Industrial and Systems Engineering Department offers the Master of Science and Master of Engineering degrees in Industrial and Management Engineering.
 Both degrees require a minimum of 30 credit hours.
 The Master of Science degree requires a thesis.
 The Master of Engineering degree is a non-thesis option.
 All applicants to the IME master’s programs must take the Graduate Record Exam (GRE).

 The Industrial and Systems Engineering Department offers the Ph.D. in Decision Sciences and Engineering Systems.
 All applicants to the Ph.D. program must take the Graduate Record Exam (GRE).
-A total of 72 credit hours are required for students entering with an approved master’s degree, while a total of 90 credits are required for those entering with an approved bachelor’s degree.
-Further requirements are found under the Ph.D. in Decision Sciences and Engineering program information.
+During the first year of residency, doctoral students are required to elect courses from the restricted list of approved doctoral courses which are subject to adviser and Doctoral Program Director approval.
+The approved list of courses can be found under the Ph.D. in Decision Sciences and Engineering program information.

 Courses directly related to all Industrial and Systems Engineering curricula are described in the Course Description section of this catalog under the department code ISYE.